daajoe/mccompetition.org/2020/mc_format.md

 Solver submissions for this track should output, for a given Boolean formula and set of projection variables, the projected model count of the instance.
-For more details of the problem, we refer to [Projected Model Counting](about).
-If the solver does not output the exact projected model count - the solver will not be disqualified, but the instance will count as not solved.
-This ensures that we do not require arbitrary precision.

 ### Input Instance Format